Formation of Covalent Bonds

 - Only non-metal elements participate in covalent bonding.

 - As in ionic bonding, each atom gains a full outer shell of electrons.

 - When two or more atoms are chemically bonded together, we describe them as ‘molecules’.

 - Covalent bonds between atoms are strong and the bonded unit of atoms is what is called a molecule.

-- The forces that act between the molecules are weak intermolecular forces and are not chemical bonds.
+- The forces that act between the molecules are weak intermolecular forces , they are not chemical bonds.

-- Covalently bonded substances tend to be small molecular structures such as H2O or CO2.
+- Covalent substances tend to be small molecular structures such as H2O or CO2.

 - These small molecules are known as simple molecules and differ from ionic compounds which form larger lattice structures.